APS #6005

 II.
 Policy Statement

-2. Protect Highly Confidential or Confidential Information on Workstations and Mobile Devices.
+- Protect Highly Confidential or Confidential Information on Workstations and Mobile Devices.
 Ordinarily, Highly Confidential information shall not be stored on workstations and mobile computing devices (laptops, flash drives, backup disks, etc.) unless specifically justified for business purposes and adequately secured.
 If Highly Confidential information is stored on a workstation or mobile computing device or transmitted to an external network or organization, IT resource users shall encrypt EncryptionThe process of transforming data so that it is unreadable to anyone who is not authorized (i.e. an individual or system that is in possession of a required password, key or other electronic token).or adequately protect that information from disclosure.
 If Confidential information is stored on a workstation or mobile computing device or transmitted to an external network or organization, IT resource users shall adequately protect that information from disclosure.
 In addition to encryption, adequate protections may include the use of passwords, automatic logoffs, and secure Internet transmissions.
-IT Resource users are required to secure university information on personally owned and/or institutionally provided mobile devices in accordance with the mobile device security standards.
+IT Resource users are required to secure university information on personally owned and/or institutionally provided mobile devices in accordance with the Security Standards for Mobile Devices.
 The protection of Highly Confidential or Confidential information shall be in accordance with campus IT security requirements and other guidance as available from the appropriate IT service center or help desk

 III.
 Related Policies, Procedures, Forms, Guidelines and Other Resources